Last updated on January 30th, 2021 at 09:22 am

 The trick to Margaret's original award-winning recipe is to use cream that is just beginning to sour.
 So for this recipe we are using homemade vegan buttermilk.

-Sift your flour for deliciously fluffy and light sconies.
+1. Sift your flour for deliciously fluffy and light scones.

 These scones are simple to make with only 4-ingredients.
 Ready in under 30-minutes they are a wonderful taste of yesterday with all the lightness of traditional scones.
-Have them with jam - or try my Delicious Strawberry Chilli Jam for something different - and a big dollop of whipped coconut cream.
+Have them with jam and a big dollop of whipped coconut cream.
 Enjoy, x.

 Vegan Lemonade Scones